Should Governor Edwards Revive Louisiana's Maskman Date?This is what his public health adviser says | News - ExBulletin

 Should Governor Edwards Revive Louisiana’s Maskman Date?This is what his public health adviser says | News

-Louisiana is rushing towards a fifth surge in COVID-19 infection, and state supreme health officials have set up indoor public places to delay and protect the spread of the virus, regardless of vaccination status.
-Reminding the public to promise to wear a mask at.
-Vulnerability.
+Baton Rouge, Louisiana-Louisiana is rushing towards a fifth surge in COVID-19 infection, and state supreme health officials wear masks in public indoors, regardless of vaccination status. , Virus spreads and protects vulnerabilities.

 “Vaccination is what ends this pandemic for us, but masking can stop the surge,” said state epidemiologist Teresa Socol.

+“Vaccine and booster effects are the most powerful tools we have in the fight against COVID, but public health experts also say that masks are an important way to slow the spread of current Omicron variants.
+I agree.
+Edwards said in a prepared statement.

-The Governor of the Democratic Party lifted the mask requirement for the entire state of Louisiana at the end of October.
-This is due to the gradual decrease in the fourth wave of coronavirus fueled by the delta variant.
-Earlier this month, Edwards said he hoped there was no need to reinstate Mask’s obligations, but warned that “everything is at the table,” especially if the hospital is overwhelmed.
+The Democratic Governor lifted the Louisiana-wide mask requirement at the end of October as the fourth wave of coronavirus fueled by the Delta variant gradually diminished.
+Earlier this month, Edwards said he hoped there was no need to revive a similar mask mandate, but warned that “everything is at the table,” especially if the hospital is overwhelmed.

 “We don’t want to go back there,” Edwards said on December 3.

 However, since then, Louisiana has experienced a surprising rise in coronavirus infections, boosted by the rapidly prevailing subspecies of Omicron.
-Over the past week, new cases have more than doubled, renewing the risk of yet another outbreak that can lead to serious illness and death, pushing the state hospital system to the limit again. rice field.
+Last week, new cases more than doubled, renewing the threat of yet another outbreak that could lead to serious illness and death, pushing the state hospital system to the limit again.

-Edwards has no plans to hold a press conference until the end of the new year.
-Still, additional restrictions may come as soon as Wednesday, when the governor is expected to issue a new declaration to extend Louisiana’s public health emergency by another month.

 “I hope we don’t need to take any additional mitigation measures, but since we’ve done the whole pandemic, let the advice of a public health expert guide us on what we’re trying to do.
 In a spokesman for the governor.
 One Christina Stevens said.